solo-io/gloo/docs/content/installation/advanced_configuration/extauth_custom_ca.md

 EOF
 ```

-Finally, we'll install Gloo Enterprise with Helm using kustomize to add our patch in.
+Finally, we'll install Gloo Edge Enterprise with Helm using kustomize to add our patch in.
 Be sure to update the value for the license key.

 ```bash
 helm install gloo glooe/gloo-ee --namespace gloo-system \